unpoly/unpoly/src/unpoly/pages/closing-overlays.md

 Closing by targeting the parent layer
 -------------------------------------

-When a link or form targets a parent layer, the current layer will close when the parent layer is updated.
+When a link or form targets a parent layer, the current layer will [dismiss](#intents) when the parent layer is updated.
 This behavior is called *peeling*.

-The example below uses an [`[up-layer]` attribute](/layer-option) to update the parent layer after a successful form submission.
-This will automatically close the form's own overlay:
+The example below uses an [`[up-layer]` attribute](/layer-option) to update the parent layer after a successful form submission:

 ```html
 <form method="post" action="/users" up-layer="parent">